 The ongoing crisis of disconnected data

-The first half of 2020 has seen a nearly unprecedented convergence of disruptive events: a global pandemic, a recession, and widespread social unrest.
+The last several years have seen a nearly unprecedented convergence of disruptive events: a global pandemic, a recession, and widespread social unrest.
 We live in uniquely uncertain times.
 And, as we look to the future, there is little indication the path will become much smoother.
 Climate change, technological disruption, shifting political and regulatory regimes; these are all near-term certainties.
 According to McKinsey, supply chain disruptions lasting a month or longer are now happening on average every 3.7 years.

 Data systems must reflect the real, networked world

-Consider the challenges around operational resilience at a bank.
-To mitigate a data breach, most banks institute tens of thousands of controls — internal systems, policies, procedures, and processes to safeguard the bank’s assets.
+Consider the challenges around managing operational risk at a bank.
+To mitigate a data breach, most banks institute tens of thousands of controls — internal IT asset management systems, policies, procedures, and processes to safeguard the bank’s assets.
 At most banks, these controls exist across a dozen or more systems, and, in the event of a breach, responders need to analyze each individual system ad-hoc to figure out what went wrong.
-This is not only quite time consuming, but it also means analysts cannot be sure they have incorporated all the data relevant to that particular incident.
+This is not only quite time-consuming, but it also means analysts cannot be sure they have incorporated all the data relevant to that particular incident.

 The problem here is that the way the data systems are structured does not reflect the networked way in which the policies and assets operate.
 One employee or one external, malicious actor interacting with one laptop or one bank account triggers a control in one system.
 In reality, however, all these various actors, assets, control and systems are interconnected.
 Treating them as disconnected entities leads to, at best, an incomplete or disjointed response.